symblai/symbl-docs/introduction.md

 👋 Welcome to Symbl documentation!

 Whether you're looking to understand Symbl's capabilities or get started with our APIs, we've got you covered!
+You can easily plug and play and add AI and ML on top of your voice, video or text communication interfaces.

 <div class="row">
   <div class="column">